senecajs/senecajs.org/src/pages/api/index.md

 ___Example: registering the built-in mem-store plugin with custom options___

-The second argument to the use method is an options object containing configuration properties specific to the plugin.
+The second argument to the use method is an `options` object containing configuration properties specific to the plugin.
 Refer to the documentation for each plugin to find out how to use them.
 If you're using the options plugin, properties in the options argument override externally loaded options.

 ## ready (ready)
 - __ready__ - `function(err)`: callback to execute after all plugins initialize.

-Each plugin has the option to define an action with the pattern init:name.
+Each plugin has the option to define an action with the pattern `init:name`.
 If this action is defined, it is called in series and in order for any plugins that define it.
-You can ensure that database connections and other external dependencies are in place before using them.
-Just a reminder: the order of plugin registration is significant.
+You can ensure that database connections and other external dependencies are in place before using them. **Just a reminder:** the order of plugin registration is significant.

 This method takes a callback function as an argument.
 You would normally complete the initialization of other parts of your app, such as setting up express, inside this callback.